stepzhou/visualize-nyc-schools/README.md

 3. Add vector join
 4. Layer > attribute table to check joins
 5. Save as GeoJSON with CRS NAD83

+#### Statistical Analysis Code
+- backgroundcode.R : the code for the graphs used in the midterm report
+- popuptextstats.R : the code for the correlation between the district variables and the school metrics and the ANOVA tests for significant district variables
+- schoolclustercode.R : code for doing the k-means clustering to determine the school cluster
+- websitemerging.R : merges the school information for the dataset to be used on the website

 Attribution
 -----------